top of page

 • Increased use of alcohol or drugs

+Reaching out to someone or letting someone in takes courage.
+Those moments of connection can help create enough safety for someone to keep going.
 The most courageous thing any of us can do is reach out, or reach back.
-To ask the hard questions.
-To sit with someone in their pain without turning away.
-To speak the words that shame tells us to bury.
+It can look like asking hard questions, sitting with someone in their pain without turning away, and saying the words that shame tries to keep hidden.

 *Alexa Griffith, LMHC, LCAC, NCC, RPT is a Licensed Mental Health Therapist.
 Alexa enjoys providing individual counseling and family counseling.
 She also provides play therapy for children, as well as teen and adolescent counseling via telehealth or in office.
 Alexa's practice serves the Indianapolis area, including Carmel, Fishers, Noblesville, Zionsville, and Westfield.
 Learn more at AlexaGTherapy.com